-The loop is a 600km circular motorbike road-trip that starts in Chiang Mai (aka ‘the rose of the north’) and leads you around Thailand’s highest mountain, Doi Inthanon, through the town of Mae Sariang, Mae Hong Son and Pai.
-As well as all of the natural beauty you can muster- with its rolling hills, breathtaking views and waterfalls- this trip allows you see an authentic part of Thailand.
-It leads you to the remote hill tribes and local towns, through the village communities and far away from the tourist crowds.
+As well as all of the natural beauty you can muster- with its rolling hills, breathtaking views and waterfalls- this voyage allows you see an authentic part of Thailand.
+It leads you far away from the tourist crowds to remote hill tribes, through villages and local towns.

 Starting out in Chiang Mai

-As it’s a long road trip and you’re going around some steep and windy descents, a good bike is important.
+As it’s a long road trip and you’re going around some steep and windy descents, a good set of wheels is important.

 We researched thoroughly before choosing a bike rental.
-Back in 2014, we used this one on Thipanet Road who were very good.
+Back in 2014, we used this one on Thipanet Road who were really good.

-To find them: walk down Thipanet Road towards the centre of Chiang Mai, pass the city wall and it’s on your right, directly opposite a shop called ‘AMP Mobile’.
-The front of the rental shop has a banner that says ‘Motorbike For Rent’ and two telephone numbers : 052002710 and 0804985582.
+To find them: walk down Thipanet Road towards the centre of Chiang Mai, pass the city wall and the shop is on your right (directly opposite a shop called ‘AMP Mobile’.)

-The loop is perfect for scooters as well as motorbikes.
+Most people do the loop on a scooter (you don’t need a huge motorbike engine to get you around).
 Ideally you’d want a 150cc, but you can do it just fine on a 125cc (we did).
 The bikes were near-new, automatic Honda Clicks and we paid 2’000 each for 10 days.

 The hire company wanted to take our passports, which is a frequent request when renting bikes in Thailand.
 Thankfully we managed to get them to settle for just a photocopy and we didn’t even need to pay a deposit either.